-Greg Dorsainville, MPS, senior multimedia developer, leads hands-on, active learning sessions in a cutting-edge classroom and innovation room located at NYU Grossman School of Medicine’s Sid and Ruth Lapidus Health Sciences Library, 550 First Avenue in Manhattan, ground floor.
+Greg Dorsainville, MPS, manager, AR/VR, leads hands-on, active learning sessions in a cutting-edge classroom and innovation room located at NYU Grossman School of Medicine’s Sid and Ruth Lapidus Health Sciences Library, 550 First Avenue in Manhattan, ground floor.

 This certificate program is reserved for NYU Langone faculty.
 Space is limited.